Investigator Studies Program (MISP): Dengue

-- Understand the impact (e.g. cost-effectiveness) of vector control strategies on dengue infection and disease in endemic regions alone or in conjunction with vaccination.
+- Understand the impact (e.g., cost-effectiveness, sustainability) of vector control strategies on dengue infection and disease in endemic regions alone or in conjunction with vaccination

 - Qualitative and quantitative studies to describe barriers to dengue vaccine acceptance and uptake in dengue endemic regions.

-- Pilot studies to evaluate interventions that reduce dengue vaccine hesitancy and increase acceptance in dengue endemic regions.
+- Pilot studies to evaluate interventions that reduce dengue vaccination hesitancy and increase acceptance in dengue endemic regions

 Please complete a protocol with detailed budget via Visiontracker

-, the Company's on-line study management system (in US).
-The proposals will be collectively reviewed and selected by the DENGUE MISP Committee.
+, the Company's on-line study management system (in US) or your MSD country representative (outside US).
+The protocols will be collectively reviewed and selected by the DENGUE MISP Committee.